 Organized tours near Grand Canyon South Rim

 If you have more time in Grand Canyon South Rim and prefer organized tours, we can recommend you some of them (not included in this itinerary).
-You can use these recommendations in case you plan to skip Toroweap or Havasupai.
-It can perfectly fit your itinerary in this case.
+You can use these recommendations if you plan to skip Toroweap or Havasupai.
+It can perfectly fit your Arizona itinerary in this case.

-Grand Canyon from above – If you are in Grand Canyon and would like to do something different like looking at it from above, the best idea is to go for one of a helicopter or plane tours.
+Grand Canyon from above – If you are in Grand Canyon and would like to do something different, like looking at it from above, the best idea is to go for one helicopter or plane tour.
 You can find a couple of options.
-One of the most affordable, but also short, is to start from Tusayan for 45-minutes tour: Grand Canyon Spirit Helicopter Tour from South Rim.
-If you don’t like helicopters, but prefer more regular planes, you can also try even cheaper Grand Canyon: Discovery Air Tour.
+One of the most affordable is Grand Canyon: Discovery Air Tour.

-Grand Canyon Jeep Tour – if you prefer to see the best viewpoints of the South Rim on the jeep tour, we can recommend you this short 2 hours excursion from GetYourGuide.
-Just click and purchase The Grand Entrance: Jeep Tour of Grand Canyon National Park.
+Grand Canyon Jeep Tour – if you prefer to see the best viewpoints of the South Rim on the jeep tour, we can recommend you this short 2 hours excursion.
+Just click and purchase The Grand Canyon National Park: Hummer Tour with Transfer.
 You will admire the incredible scenery at several stops, including the Grandview Point, and your entry fee to Grand Canyon is included in price.

-Driving from Flagstaff to Sedona will take less than an hour, so think over what hike you would like to make.
+Driving from Flagstaff to Sedona will take less than an hour.
+But if you are driving from Tusayan, it is about 4 hours.
+So consider what activities or hikes you would like to do in Sedona.
 We have some propositions in our article Three Best Sedona Hikes.
-If you are in good shape, the whole day is enough time to make two or even three of those hikes primarily in the summer when days are long.
+If you are in good shape, the whole day is enough time to make two or even three of those hikes, primarily in the summer when days are long.
 After hiking, you will be tired, but Sedona is a charming town offering excellent restaurants and relaxing hotels.
 So please read where to have a good dinner and where to sleep well in Sedona.

 Plan your day to be in some beautiful place at sunset.
 One that might be nice to celebrate this part of the day is Cathedral Rock.
 The only problem might be to hike down in darkness.
 So if you plan it, please take a good headlamp with you because the hike is not long but very technical.